Eclectic-Sheep/sheeprl/howto/model_manager.md

 disabled: True
 models: {}
 ```
-Since the algorithms have different models, than the `models` parameter is set to an empty python dictionary, and each agent will define its own configuration.
+Since the algorithms have different models, then the `models` parameter is set to an empty python dictionary, and each agent will define its own configuration.
 The `disabled` parameter indicates whether or not the user wants to register the agent when the training is finished (`False` means that the agent will be registered, otherwise not).

 > **Note**
 >
-> The model manager can be used even if the choosen logger is Tensorboard, the only requirement is that an instance of MLFlow server is running and is accessible, moreover, it is necessary to specify its uri in the `MLFLOW_TRACKING_URI` environment variable.
+> The model manager can be used even if the chosen logger is Tensorboard, the only requirement is that an instance of the MLFlow server is running and is accessible, moreover, it is necessary to specify its URI in the `MLFLOW_TRACKING_URI` environment variable.

-To better understand how to define the configurations of the models you want to register, take a look to the DreamerV3 model manager configuration:
+To better understand how to define the configurations of the models you want to register, take a look at the DreamerV3 model manager configuration:
 ```yaml
 # ./sheeprl/configs/model_manager/dreamer_v3.yaml